Anil-singh/social-media-sharing/README.md

 ## Social Media Sharing
-        Sharing of site contents on social meadia Facebook,Linkedin,Twitter
+        Sharing of site contents on social meadia Facebook,Linkedin,Twitter with one time login and storing access token.

 ### Share on Facebook
     $facebook    = new Facebook( $config );